Configuring High Volume Email for Payment

 As this is tied to Microsoft 365 billing, a name that indicates what the resource it that is being billed is a good idea – the person in charge of billing might not know what you mean by HVE, so I have opted to include “email” in the name.
 Your final option, not shown in the above screenshot, is to accept the terms of the pay-as-you-go billing service and click Next.

 The second page is the Choose Users page where you will select who can use this billing profile.
 You need to ensure that any group you select would contain the Exchange Administrator who is setting up the billing policy.
-If is not the persons paying the bill – that is managed by the Azure subscription settings.
+They do not need to be the person paying the bill – that is managed by the Azure subscription settings.
 You need to select the user of the policy here.

 Choosing who can use the policy